reserved space

 • Western Ch'an Fellowship was formed in 1997, based on a network of local groups which formed following the first teaching visit to the UK in 1989 of the Venerable Ch'an Master Dr Sheng-yen, who is Abbot of a monastery in Taiwan and Head of the Institutes of Chung Hwa Buddhist Culture in Taiwan and New York.

-• The Friends of the Western Buddhist Order have an FWBO site.
-Their College of Preceptors (FWBO Central) is becoming the core of the organisation and is located in Moseley, Birmingham, UK, which Sangharakshita, founder of the FWBO, discusses here.
+• Triranta (formerly The Friends of the Western Buddhist Order) are in the process of redeveloping their online presence: the buddhist centre from the Triratna Buddhist Community.
+Their College of Public Preceptors (formerly FWBO (Central)) has become the core of the organisation and is located in Moseley, Birmingham, UK.
+Sangharakshita, founder of the FWBO, made an announcement about the handing on in 2000.

 • Vipassana Meditation in the tradition of Sayagyi U Ba Khin as taught by S.N.
 Goenka and his assistant teachers has centres around the world, including a UK Schedule for its Centre in Hereford.